East Louisiana State Hospital

 The East Louisiana State Hospital is a state-operated mental hospital located on Louisiana Highway 10, a short distance east of the town of Jackson, Louisiana in East Feliciana Parish.
+The Center Building of East Louisiana State Hospital is listed on the National Register of Historic Places (National Register of Historic Places listings in East Feliciana Parish, Louisiana).

 History

 The hospital was created by the Louisiana Legislature in 1847 and commenced operations in 1848.
 The hospital was originally known as the "State Insane Asylum."
 The location was chosen because Jackson is situated in an upland well-drained location that is relatively free of disease-bearing mosquitos, which plagued asylums in New Orleans.
 The main building, which was built between 1847 and 1854 is considered to be a particularly fine example of Greek revival architecture.

 The United States Census for 1860 lists the names of 98 patients.

 Dr. John Welch Jones, a resident of Jackson, was appointed as superintendent in 1874.
 Jones found the treasury had no funds, the patients had no clothes to wear, and lacked the necessities of life.
 Jones was forced to dip into his own pocket to provide operating funds for three months.
 He organized the strongest inmates as farm laborers and had them produce vegetables and field products for consumption in the asylum.

 He purchased a brick making machine and had the inmates make bricks.
 Having produced 3,000,000 bricks of good quality, he was able to persuade the state legislature to appropriate funds for a new building.
 This was followed by four more buildings.

 The capacity of the hospital was increased from 166 to more than 600.
 The hospital received 130 inmates from New Orleans in one day.